moehriegitt/vastringify/README.md

 using different format specifiers or print function names.

-This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler chooses the right function to call for your parameter.
-With this library, they all print fine with `~s`, like also strings and pointers do.
+This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types. .
+With this library, the compiler chooses the right function for your parameter and they all print fine with `~s`, like also strings and pointers do.

-'Type-safe' in this context does not mean that you get more compile errors, but that the format specifier does not need to specify the argument type, but just defines the print format.
-In fact, format strings with this library will have less compile-time checking (namely none) than with modern compilers for standard `printf`.
-This approach is still safer: with this library, you just cannot pass the wrong size parameter and crash, because `...` is avoided.
+'Type-safe' in this context does not mean that you get more compile errors or warnings, but that you cannot make a mistake, and you do not need the format string to specify the argument type.
+Format strings with this library do not need compile-time checking to be safe, because the compiler chooses the right formatting function for each parameter.
+You cannot pass the wrong size parameter and crash, because `...` is avoided.

 ## Examples